coast-framework/db/README.md

 I took the liberty of adding the `:null false` and `:unique true` bits.

+### Connections

-Connect to the database and run the connection:
+Create a connection pool and connect to the database

 ```clojure
 (def conn (db/connect (db/context :dev)))